LeRoidelaRef/ESILV---Python-for-data-analysis---project-2022/README.md

 # ESILV---Python-for-data-analysis---project-2022

 -------------------------------------------------------------------------------
-The goal is to identifie the copist of the Avila Bible with Machine Learning This is a classification Machine Learning.
+The goal is to identify the copiyst of the Avila Bible with Machine Learning This is a classification Machine Learning.

-The Dataset is divide in two Parts, avila_tr and avila_ts
+The Dataset is divided in two parts, avila_tr and avila_ts

 We train many classification methods:
 -Logisical Regression